Contact Centers Improve Satisfaction and Productivity, Reduce Costs as Customers Can "Skip the Line" for Over-the-Phone Interpretation

 What if your callers could simply skip the line, bypassing the IVR or required data collection steps altogether?

 This remarkable solution empowers agents to access over-the-phone interpreters directly.
-Not only does this provide a better customer experience; it reduces total call handle time and cost, as well.
+Not only does this provide a better customer experience, but it also reduces total call handle time and cost.

 How It Works